-When updating their home exterior, homeowners typically start with replacing siding or windows.
-Yet, even these projects will only look as their finishing touches – which help to complete the look.
+When updating the outside of a house, homeowners typically start with replacing siding or windows.
+Yet, even these projects will only look complete after adding finishing touches, like trim.

-For instance, trim materials are designed to be used around windows, doors, eaves and gables, and for application on your home’s corners and porch columns.
+For instance, trim is most often used around windows, doors, eaves and gables, and around your home’s corners and porch columns.
 Many installers opt for basic corner posts, J-channels and finishing accessories, which are functional, but can also detract from the home’s style.
-Going beyond the basics is very affordable and can make a big difference in your investment.
+Going beyond the basics is actually extremely affordable and can make a big difference in your trim investment.

 For the look of real wood without the maintenance or replacement needs of wood, Ply Gem cellular PVC trim is a great solution.
-Features of this material typically include a wood grain or smooth finish option, natural wood dimensions and resistance to rotting, cracking and splitting.
-With a warranty set up to last as long as your mortgage, paint will also adhere better and stay bright longer than painted wood.
+Features of this material can include a wood grain or smooth finish option, natural wood dimensions and resistance to rotting, cracking and splitting.
+All of this paired with a warranty that will last as long as your mortgage.